What are Hedge Funds in the Indian Stock Market?

 Here are the four main hedge fund types in India:

-- Global Macro Hedge Funds: These funds profit from market fluctuations by leveraging macroeconomic factors like inflation rates and other financial conditions.
+- Global Macro Funds: These funds profit from market fluctuations by leveraging macroeconomic factors like inflation rates and other financial conditions.

 - Relative Value Hedge Funds: These funds capitalise on the price differences between related securities to generate higher returns.